PavanKumar0003/Blinking-of-LED/README.md

 ![STM32F407VET6_STM32_F4VE_V2 0-1](https://user-images.githubusercontent.com/107934117/208341683-b5d432e0-44c0-485c-aebb-9b5fe58eb4c4.jpg)
 Task: Blinking of LED using GPIO-A registers and RCC registers.
 The D2 onboard LED is connected to GPIO-A, Pin-6.
 RCC provied clock source to all the peripherals in the chip.

-Step-1: define all the register OFFSET and BASE addresses of RCC and GPIO-A
+Step-1: define all the register OFFSET and BASE addresses of RCC and GPIO-A <br>
 Step-2: define GPIO-A pin 6 address
 Step-3: In main function, enable the clock source to GPIO-A and Provied the Pin number to Mode-R register of GPIO-A
 Step-4: In while loop, Turn-ON The LED and Turn-OFF the LED.